-Without overcomplicating it, a CFO (chief financial officer) is the senior-level executive that leads and is responsible for managing finance and accounting activities critical to the success of the business, including cash flow planning, budgeting, forecasting, and negotiations.
+This is a very common question we get, you can check out our other common questions and answers in the FAQs.
+Without overcomplicating it, a CFO (chief financial officer) is the senior-level executive that leads and is responsible for managing financial activities critical to the success of the business, including cash flow planning, budgeting, forecasting, and negotiations.

-Ultimately, a CFO is responsible for making sure the numbers are accurate and correctly categorized and for the framing of critical short and long-term business decisions that directly affect the direction and financial performance.
+Ultimately, a CFO is responsible not only for making sure the numbers are accurate and correctly categorized but also for the framing of critical short and long-term business decisions that directly affect direction and profitability.

 What value do they bring?